 Frigo is formally trained in art restoration, having graduated from Venice’s Università Internazionale dell’Arte.
 “I love the opportunity to work with them [violins] every day and to give them a personality, a story,” he says.
 “What I draw could be presented on a canvas.
 But for me, it’s enhanced by being on a violin.”

-Each of Leonard Frigo’s intricately decorated violins takes roughly a month to complete.
+Each of Leonardo Frigo’s intricately decorated violins takes roughly a month to complete.

 Frigo doesn’t apply his nib to Stradivariuses, but nevertheless to good quality violins.
 Each art piece takes roughly a month to complete.
 He likes to work by candlelight, fuelled by coffee, to a classical music soundtrack.
 After stripping the finish of a violin, he treats the wood to control its porousness.
 “You have to do that so the ink doesn’t run off.
 I use a technique borrowed from art restoration, but I’m keeping exactly what I do a secret,” he says, and then sets to work with an old-fashioned dipping nib pen.